tlorans/ClimateRisks/docs/source/dealingwithrisk.md

 \end{aligned}
 \end{equation*}

-This is the optimization formulation of finding the most efficient risk-returns couple mentioned previously, with the portfolio's two moments.
+This is the optimization problem of finding the most efficient risk-returns couple mentioned previously, with the portfolio's two moments.

-For easier computation, Markowitz transforms the two original non-linear optimization problems into a quadratic optimization problem.
+For ease of computation, Markowitz transformed the two original non-linear optimization problems into a quadratic optimization problem.
 Introducing a risk-tolerance parameter ($\gamma$-problem) and the long-only constraint, we obtain the following quadratic problem:

 \begin{equation*}
 \begin{aligned}